What is House Rent Allowance (HRA)

 Basically, HRA is calculated on an annual basis, other then that if any change like (Salary, HRA received, Rent paid, City (whether metro or non-metro) encountered, calculation on monthly basis is required.

-Can both spouse claim HRA separately?
+Can both spouses claim HRA separately?

 Yes, But both have to receive rent payment received separately, or One receipt mentioning separate rent received from both the members.
 In that case, both the members take benefits under section 10(13A).